nicholas-maltbie/OpenKCC/Documentation/manual/usage.md

 There are many properties that configure the OpenKCC.
 These properties are also explained in depth in the @nickmaltbie.OpenKCC.Character.KCCStateMachine documentation page.
+The config variables for the KCCStateMachine are stored in the @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig

 - **Input Controls** - Controls to manage character movement.
-    - @nickmaltbie.OpenKCC.Character.KCCStateMachine.moveAction
+    - @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig.moveAction
         \- Action to move player along two axis input (forward back, left right)
-    - @nickmaltbie.OpenKCC.Character.KCCStateMachine.sprintAction
+    - @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig.sprintAction
         \- Button action to control sprinting speed
-    - @nickmaltbie.OpenKCC.Character.KCCStateMachine.jumpAction
+    - @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig.jumpAction
         \- Button action to start player jump configured via a
         @nickmaltbie.OpenKCC.Character.Action.JumpAction
 - **Player Jump Settings** - Settings relevant to player jumps